 Staff would receive recognition, in the form of a qualification, for the learning that they have undertaken since working for your organisation.
 This improves staff morale and retention, and could make your organisation a more attractive and rewarding place to work for prospective and current employees.

 No, but the SCQF Partnership provides the tool and resources to allow an employer to carry out an individual, job family or organisational skills profile.
-Read our Employer Guide.
+Read our Employer Guide and Levelling Tool.